statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 <collada id="duck4" document="duck.dae" animation="#bob" ... />
 {% endhighlight %}

 One way to do the animation would be to create four different `<animation_vector>`s, but that's not very scalable if you have a hundred ducks on the screen.
-An easier way is to adjust the animation's current frame by setting the object's `animationStart` property, which is usually a timestamp of the start of the animation.
+An easier way is to adjust the animation's current frame by setting the object's `animationStart` property, which is a timestamp of the start of the animation.
 Adding some amount of random offset to the timestamp will adjust the current frame of animation:

 {% highlight javascript %}
 // Animate each duck individually.